jreinhardt/constraining-order/docs/source/index.rst

 implementation of IntervalSets to represent fairly general sets of real numbers.

-Constraining Order is licensed under the MIT license.
+Constraining Order works (at least) with Python 2.7, 3.4 and PyPy and is licensed under the MIT license.

 Constraining Order is relatively flexible in the sense that many CSPs can be quickly modeled and new constraints can be implemented very easily.
 However